-This statement explains what information we gather when you visit our website and informs you how this information is used and protected.
+This statement explains what information we gather when you visit our website and lets you know how this information is used and protected.

-It is standard practice for webservers to collect data automatically about all requests for files (web pages, images, etc).
-Data gathered by University of Essex webservers include:
+It is standard practice for web servers to collect data automatically about all requests for files (web pages, images, etc).
+As we are processing Data gathered by University of Essex web servers include:

-Where data is passed to third parties, it is done so in compliance withthe Data Protection Act 1998.
+Where data is passed to third parties, it is done so in compliance with the Data Protection Act 2018.